russoturisto/cordova-plugin-named-webserver/README.md

-# cordova-plugin-webserver
+# cordova-plugin-named-webserver
 *A webserver plugin for cordova*

-This plugin helps you to start a full webserver in JavaScript on Android and iOS.
+This plugin differs from cordova-plugin-webserver only in that it allows to specify the host (like '0.0.0.0' or 'localhost').
+It helps you to start a full webserver in JavaScript on Android and iOS.

 ## Current supported platforms